123wiseshaurya/outfitsearch/README.md

 ## Assignment Notes

 - The recommendation engine is rule-based and ML-ready.
-See `docs/ASSIGNMENT_EXPLANATION.md` for details on the model approach, system architecture, logging, and how an ML ranker can be integrated without changing the API.
+See `assignment explaination` for details on the model approach, system architecture, logging, and how an ML ranker can be integrated without changing the API.

 ## Contributing